Fredy Bareiro: Club career

-12 de Octubre F. C.
+12 de Octubre

 2001 season

-During the 2001 Paraguayan Primera División season, Bareiro scored his first goals for 12 de Octubre during the Torneo Apertura, a double, in Round 8 of the competition.
+During the 2001 Paraguayan Primera División season, Bareiro scored his first two goals for 12 de Octubre in Round 8 of the Torneo Apertura.
 12 de Octubre had faced Cerro Porteño on 6 May 2001 in a fixture which saw Bareiro scored a 31st-minute equalizer (1–0) and a 38th-minute goal which gave 12 de Octubre a 2–1 lead.
 The match eventually concluded 3–2 in favor of Cerro Porteño.
-During Round 5 of the Torneo Clasura, Bareiro scored in the 1st minute of a 3–0 home victory against Sportivo San Lorenzo on 2 September.
+In Round 5 of the Torneo Clasura, Bareiro scored in the 1st minute of a 3–0 home victory against Sportivo San Lorenzo on 2 September.
 One week later, Bareiro scored in the 53rd minute of a 4–1 home victory against Sportivo Luqueño on 9 September.
 During the pre-2002 Copa Libertadores stage, Bareiro netted a first half double in a 2–0 home victory against Club Guaraní on 22 December, scoring in the 13th minute and 42nd minute.
 Due to the win against Guaraní, 12 de Octubre eventually qualified for the 2002 Copa Libertadores.